pages-themes/slate/index.md

 # Professional self-assessment

-I begain my computer science jouney starting in April, 2019.
-I decided on the comptuer sciecne program beucase of my passion fro working with and technology and software.
-While in this program I gained knowleged and skills in many different aplications.
-I have improved my organization skills, attention to detail and understanding how workflow works when dealing with software devlopment.
-With going through this program I have learned how to impliment code reviews, best practices and secruity standards to all my code.
-I also, learned the importance of Software Development Lifecycle and how this is implimetned to enterpruise scale operations.
-By incorpting the SDLC into my coding practices I am able to correctly use pseudocode, Flow charts and algorithms.
+I began my computer science journey starting in April 2019.
+I decided on the computer science program because of my passion for working with and technology and software.
+While in this program I gained knowledge and skills in many different applications.
+I have improved my organization skills, attention to detail and understanding how workflow works when dealing with software development.
+With going through this program, I have learned how to implement code reviews, best practices and security standards to all my code.
+I also, learned the importance of Software Development Lifecycle and how this is implemented to enterprise scale operations.
+By incorporating the SDLC into my coding practices I can correctly use pseudocode, Flow charts and algorithms.

-Thoughout the program has led to an increased capiticy for learning with beingable to bring solutions to problems when data, software and technology are involved.
+Throughout the program has led to an increased capacity for learning with being able to bring solutions to problems when data, software and technology are involved.
+While completing this program I have gained many skills and then throughout the courses my capacity for those sills increased as well.
+Learning and implementing how agile and waterfall developments works into my projects as well as using fundamentally computer science foundations to build them.

 ## Portfolio Considerations